scylladb/scylla-rust-driver/docs/source/statements/paged.md

 > ***Warning***\
 > In case of unprepared variant (`Session::query_iter`) if the values are not empty
-> driver will first fully prepare a query (which means issuing additional request to each
+> driver will first fully prepare a statement (which means issuing additional request to each
 > node in a cluster).
 This will have a performance penalty - how big it is depends on
 > the size of your cluster (more nodes - more requests) and the size of returned
 > result (more returned pages - more amortized penalty).
 In any case, it is preferable to
 > use `Session::execute_iter`.

 ### Examples
-Use `query_iter` to perform a [simple query](simple.md) with paging:
+Use `query_iter` to perform an [unprepared query](unprepared.md) with paging:
 ```rust
 # extern crate scylla;
 # extern crate futures;